pekkalacd/Introduction-to-Python/Lessons/Basic Syntax & First Program/README.md

 * In-line comment starts with **#**
 ```
 # My first inline-comment
-print("hello world") # inline-comment always goes after statements or goes byself in a line
+print("hello world") # inline-comment always goes after statements or goes by itself in a line
 ```

 ### String